-1. Claims systems typically mirror the underwriting proces S. True False 2.
+1. .
+Claims systems typically mirror the underwriting process.
+True False 2.
 The claims system enable settlement. es the company to manage the process from first notice to True False 3.
 Claims systems are estab olished to respond to liability cla aims only.
-True False Dir Directions: List three examples of documents that would be collected, stored, and managed as part of the claim process. a b C Dir Directions: Match the claims transaction on the left to its description on the right.
-A. Case reserve The amount paid В. Paid loss Expenses that are direction individual claim tly associated with an C. Allocated loss adjustment expense Amount the insurance company puts aside for a claim
+True False Dir oles of documents that would but to the claim process. oe collected, stored, and ab.
+C Dir Directions: Match the claims transaction on the left to its description on the right.
+A Case reserve The amount paid В. Paid loss Expenses that are direction individual claim tly associated with an C. Allocated loss adjustment expense Amount the insurance company puts aside for a claim